CallumAttryde/apama_file_plugin/README.md

 # Apama FilePlugin

-A C++ based EPL Plugin for interacting with the filesystem from Apama.
+Apama EPL Plugin for interacting with the filesystem from within Apama.
 Linux only at present